gustonator/goodwe-prometheus-exporter/README.md

 ie.
 python src/exporter.py --port 8787 --interval 30 --inverter 192.168.2.35
 ```
-(for more settings, see parameters at the end of the README)
+(for more settings, see [Supported parameters](https://github.com/gustonator/goodwe-prometheus-exporter#supported-parameters))

 </br>

-now you can call it via curl (from another terminal) to see,if it exports some metrics:
+now you can call it via curl (from another terminal) to see, if it exports some metrics:
 (run in a new tab)
 ```
 curl http://127.0.0.1:8787